Why More Antivirus Tools Can Harm Your Computer

 It’s like having five people fighting over a steering wheel while you’re driving — the car won’t go anywhere safely.

-5. What Home Users Should Do Instead
+What You Should Do Instead

-✔ Choose ONE reliable antivirus
+✔ Choose ONE Reliable Antivirus

 Pick a reputable product such as Microsoft Defender, ESET, Bitdefender, or SentinelOne (for business users).

-✔ Uninstall everything else
+✔ Uninstall Everything Else

 Fully remove all other antivirus/security tools — including old trials or expired versions.